SEC Enforcement Clinic

 Placements (P/F): Students enroll for 4 credits per semester.
 The SEC prefers a two-semester experience and that interns devote 20 hours per week for at least 10 weeks per semester.

-Registration and Placement: Students willing to commit to the 2-semester program must complete the Clinical Program Application Form and submit it with their résumé, statement of interest, and a transcript release.
-Students interested in a 1-semester experience should apply to the SEC for the Student Honors Program and complete the Clinical Program Application Form as well.
-All students will need to complete the SEC’s application provided via USA Jobs and meet all the SEC internship requirements.
-The deadline for the online application is June 5, 2016.
+Registration and Placement: Students should apply to the SEC for the Student Honors Program and complete the Clinical Program Application Form.
+The SEC’s application is provided via USA Jobs, and students must meet all the SEC internship requirements.
+The deadline for the online application is June 5, 2017.

 LAW 7920 Lawyering Skills Fall/Spring/Summer